Non-Rutgers Study Abroad Programs

 Program Costs: Summer 2014

-For more information about the Program Cost and additional Non-Billable Expenses please download and review the Community Health in Mexico Expenses Worksheet.
+For more information about the Program Cost and additional Non-Billable Expenses please download and review the Community Health in Mexico Expense Worksheet.

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.